heliguy4599/antlerscript-docs/primitives.md

 `0b` -> Binary, base 2\
 Example: `0xF8.D`, `0b101`, `0o17.2`, etc

-## Char
-A data type representing a letter or symbol of unicode text.
-All characters are encoded under UTF-8.
-Chars work closely with Ints, like in Java.
-But conversely, the integer representation is Unicode, NOT ASCII\
-Literals:\
-`'a'`, `'y'`, `'&'`, etc

-Casts:\
-`(U)Int`: the unicode value of this character\
-`Float`: the unicode value of this character.0

 ## String
-A data type representing an array of chars.
+A data type representing a length of text.
 Strings are the most complex of the primitives.
-Strings are closer to arrays as they have functions upon themselves.
 Strings are immutable.\
 Literals:\
 `"hello, world"`, `"a"`, `"123"`, etc

 All strings are multi-line, there is no difference between single and multiple lines in a string.
 Multi-line strings set their horizontal baseline to the left-most non-whitespace character.

 Strings cannot be casted to anything.
+Instead, they feature methods to convert directly to the desired outcome like `parse_int`, `parse_float`, and `is_empty` for example.